matthew-rosen-12/ocean/README.md

 # Nature vs NPC

-A real-time IO-style multiplayer game where players control animals and compete to capture NPCs in a 2D game world.
+A real-time IO-style multiplayer game where players control animals and compete to capture NPCs in a 2D game world

 ## Play the Game